 My 5 Tips For Taking Care of an Incontinent Dog:

 - Accessibility – Ramps & Stairs: Our little Pomeranian lost the use of her legs over time, so her bed was built with a shelf and a cutout to make it easy for her to get into her bed.
 Ramps are easier for most pets, but they take up a lot of floor space.
 This set-up worked for about six months before she lost the ability to climb the ramp.
 Now we carry her around the house in a set of “travel” beds.
-They’re small donut beds that we layer the same way as her raised bed.
+They’re small donut beds that we layer the same way with a potty pad and towels as we do her raised bed.

 Caring for my Aging & Incontinent Dog

 It’s my pleasure to care for my senior pet, she’s earned a cushy retirement, but there’s no reason it should be a chore for me, and I’ll take advantage of home delivered pet supplies.
-Petco’s Repeat Delivery service is a fabulous way to save, and it makes caring for pets so much easier.
+Amazon’s Subscribe & Save is a fabulous way to save, and it makes caring for pets so much easier.
 I’ll never run out of food, potty pads, or treats, again!